Liftric/DIKit/README.md

 Dependency Injection Framework for Swift, inspired by [KOIN](https://insert-koin.io/).

-Basically an implementation of a service-locator pattern, living in the application context.
+Basically an implementation of service-locator pattern, living in the application context.

 ## Basic usage